ubccr/xdmod-supremm/docs/supremm-processing-install.md

-The Job Summarization software should be installed on a server that has access to the MySQL server for the XDMoD Datawarehouse, the PCP archives and the MongoDB instance.
+The Job Summarization software should be installed on a server that has access to the MySQL server for the XDMoD Datawarehouse, either the PCP archives on disk OR the Prometheus server, and the MongoDB instance.

 ## Prerequisites